Key Point | What It Means for You |

-Many organizations view VPATs (Voluntary Product Accessibility Templates) as a form of certification.
-Although that sentiment is incorrect, it’s not entirely off base.
+Many clients ask if VPATs (Voluntary Product Accessibility Template) are certification for the accessibility of their product or service.
+Although that sentiment is technically incorrect, it’s not entirely off base.

 Here’s exactly how a VPAT (ACR) can help your organization win contracts and make sales.